simul/simul.github.io/ref/simul/math/VirtualVector.md

 | Include: | Math/Vector3.h |

 VirtualVector is derived from Vector but does not manage its own data.
-Instead the #PointTo method is used to give vector functionality to floating point data anywhere in memory (as long as any alignment conditions are satisfied.)
+Instead<br>the #PointTo method is used to give vector functionality to floating point data<br>anywhere in memory (as long as any alignment conditions are satisfied.)

 [simul::math::Vector](Vector)